-Tartu Science Park is the innovation engine of South Estonia.
+Tartu Science Park (TSP) is the innovation engine of South Estonia.
 Their mission is to nurture start-up companies into global businesses.
 Tartu Science Park is the first science park in the Baltics, founded in 1992 by Tartu city, county and two universities.
-For more than 25 years they have supported business innovation activities in the region by networking with universities, the public and private sector.
-Tartu Science Park is the the home of business and is responsible for demonstrators 4 and 10.
+For more than 25 years, they have supported business innovation activities in the region by networking with universities and the public and private sectors.
+Tartu Science Park is the home of business and is responsible for demonstrators 4 and 10.

 There is a continuous growth of processes and operations which can be automated and where human intervention can be significantly reduced.
 Many preventive maintenance procedures, both in public and private sectors today, are conducted by workers who have to routinely physically drive to the location and perform a maintenance check.
 A process which could be partially or completely performed by Unmanned Aerial Vehicles (UAV).
 Tartu Science Park as a living lab in the city of Tartu will test whether it is possible autonomously monitor Tartu city and/or Tartu Science Park Living Lab area to measure:

 The demonstrator will focus at first on monitoring and reporting activities.
 The goal of the demonstrations is to improve infrastructure efficiency and resilience as well as reduce costs and the ecological footprint of the campus and city.